 At work, if your job role involves heavy lifting or repeated strenuous movements, then you might be at risk of long-term hip injuries such as Osteoarthritis.
 Your employer should give you the correct training and equipment for you to be able to do your job safely – if they’ve failed to do so, then we may be able to help you make a compensation claim.

 When you’re thinking about making a hip injury claim, you might be feeling eager to know how much compensation you’ll receive.
 Because no two cases are the same, we’re not able tell you exactly how much your compensation amount will be before starting your claim, but you can use our online compensation calculator to get a guideline figure.

-Our solicitors will take all the financial, physical and emotional effects of your injury into consideration when negotiating your compensation, and they’ll work hard to make sure you receive the money you need.
+An expert injury solicitor will take all the financial, physical and emotional effects of your injury into consideration when negotiating your compensation, and they’ll work hard to make sure you receive the money you need.

 For example, your compensation could help to cover: